qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

 The |temporal| :guilabel:`Temporal` tab provides options to control the rendering of the layer over time.
-Such dynamic rendering requires the temporal navigation to be enabled over the map canvas.
+Such dynamic rendering requires the :ref:`temporal navigation <maptimecontrol>` to be enabled over the map canvas.

-..
-TODO: Add link to temporal animation once it's merged

 .. _figure_raster_temporal: